psmyrdek/ai-rules-builder/README.md

 👉 [10xRules.ai](https://10xrules.ai)

-This is a web application that enables developers to quickly create so called "rules for AI" used by tools such as GitHub Copilot, Cursor and Windsurf, through an interactive, visual interface.
+Create so called "rules for AI" written in Markdown, used by tools such as GitHub Copilot, Cursor and Windsurf, through an interactive, visual interface.

 ## Features